samibirincioglu/SpaceRun/README.md

 --

 SpaceRun is a endless runner game which I published on PlayStore.
 And it's the first game i developed.
-Sorry for not adding additional english comment lines, that is because of lazyness.
+Sorry for not adding additional english comment lines.

 https://play.google.com/store/apps/details?id=com.OrganicaGames.SpaceRun&pli=1